 Over the years, many viewers have labeled Adrian Grenier’s character as the real villain—and now he’s finally responded.

 The cast reunited to celebrate the 15th anniversary of the movie's release, in a chat for Entertainment Weekly (opens in new tab) and Grenier revealed his thoughts on the villain theory.

 A post shared by Entertainment Weekly (@entertainmentweekly) (opens in new tab)

 A photo posted by on

-The film, which is available to watch on Disney Star, is a goldmine for all the 00s fashion trends.
+The film, which is available to watch on Disney Star, is a goldmine for all the '00s fashion trends.
 The story revolves around Anne Hathaway’s character Andy, who gets a job as a personal assistant to Runway editor and fashion icon Miranda Priestly (Streep.)
-The job is demanding and causes her relationship with boyfriend Nate (Grenier) to fall apart.
+The job is demanding and causes her relationship with her boyfriend Nate (Grenier) to fall apart.

 Some fans of the film claim that Nate is the antagonist, as he fails to support Andy in her high-paced job and does not acknowledge or celebrate any of her successes.
 He constantly makes her feel guilty for her dedication and perseverance, and ultimately the couple breaks up.

 Grenier said at the reunion that at first, he didn’t understand why fans thought he was the villain.
 He said: “When that whole thing about Nate being the ‘real villain’ of the film first came out, I couldn't get my head around it.
 I didn't understand it.”